ivan-radic/udl-documentation/docs/numbers.md

 ![Numbers dialog]({{ site.baseurl}}/images/numbers_02.png)

-__Note: this section is left here for people stuck with old version, if you use newer version, you can safely ignore this section !!!__
+Note: this section is left here for people stuck with old version, if you use newer version, you can safely ignore this section !!!

 Number handling is quite different in UDL 2.0 than it was in UDL 1.0.
 New interface and logical organization of code was designed by CChris.
 I simply adopted his idea without adding anything to it.
 I had to significantly change the code to integrate it with UDL 2.0, but I closely followed his superb interface.
 Let's break it down, feature by feature.

 ### Number prefixes

 This will be mostly used for hex prefixes.<br>
-Note that even standard C/C++ prefix "__0x__" must be defined here, as it is not supported by default.
+Note that even standard C/C++ prefix "0x" must be defined here, as it is not supported by default.

 ### Extra characters in numbers with prefix

-e.g. If you define "0x" hex prefix, then add here "__A B C D E F a b c d e f__"
+e.g. If you define "0x" hex prefix, then add here "A B C D E F a b c d e f"

 ### Optional sufixes for numbers